NMRDfromMD/nmrdfrommd.github.io/docs/source/index.rst

 .. container:: figurelegend

-    Figure: Examples of systems that can be analyzed using NMRforMD, from left to right: a bulk water system, a lennard-jones fluid, and a lysozyme protein in contact with a thin layer of water molecules.
+   Figure: Examples of systems that can be analyzed using NMRDfromMD, from left to right: a bulk water system, a Lennard-Jones fluid, and a lysozyme protein in contact with a thin layer of water molecules.

 Datasets
 --------

-.. container:: justify
+Two molecular dynamics datasets are available on GitHub: a |polymer in water|

-    Two molecular dynamics datasets are available on Github: a |polymer in water| system generated using LAMMPS, and a |water confined in silica| system generated using GROMACS.
-The datasets can be downloaded to follow the tutorials.
+system generated using LAMMPS, and a |water confined in silica| system generated using GROMACS.
+These datasets can be downloaded to follow the tutorials or simply to test NMRDfromMD.

 .. toctree::
    :maxdepth: 2